Updated: Feb 14

 8. Therapist: I’m sure if you are a #boss in any profession, you can relate.
 This is beyond true for principals.
 Staff need us to be there for the ups and downs, whether it relates to work or personal life.
 Problem solving is our jam and that’s why often we assume the role of listening ear as kids and adults work through dilemmas.
 We’ve also happily assumed this role for parents from time to time as they need someone in their corner giving reassurance as the challenges of raising kids increase.

 9. Site Coordinator and Risk Management: In this day and age, it is beyond our duty to ensure staff and students have the trainings needed to react in any sort of physical crisis that befalls our school.
 Where is the best place to take cover for tornados?
 What should be in our hazard bags?
 How do we protect children in a worse case scenario of an armed intruder?
 We also must constantly be vigilant of the physical construction of our building and predict areas of repairs needed as well as potential safety hazards for students or staff.
 Trust me, coming from a chick who didn’t know there were different kinds of wrenches (hello Allen Wrench), this learning curve can be steep.

 10. Educator: Yes, even if we are no longer in the classroom, to be The Modern Principal our schools deserve, we must actually be effective in the classroom.
 We must stay sharp on pedagogical practices and the best behavior management techniques and actually (gasp) walk the walk inside the classroom from time to time.
 This also helps us discern philosophy from practicality.

-This is what The Modern Principal does each and every day.
 We were not trained for all of these facets of the job, but it was what our patrons needed from us, so we train ourselves.
 We read.
 A lot.
 We observe.
 A lot.
 We listen.
 A lot.
 And we spend hours talking to others who have more expertise in these areas than us to widen our understandings.